lanl/voronoi/docs/hugo/content/docs/building.md

 **2.1.** Run `./configure` to configure the build with environment-specific settings.
 As an example,

 ```
-$ ./configure --download-mpich=yes --download-metis=yes --download-parmetis=yes
+$ python2 './configure' '--with-cc=gcc' '--with-cxx=g++' '--with-fc=gfortran' '--download-mpich' '--download-fblaslapack=1' '--download-hdf5=1'
 ```

-to configure your build with requests to download MPICH, METIS, and PARMETIS.
+to configure your build with requests to download MPICH, HDF5 and BLAS/LAPACK.

 More information can be found [on the official PETSc website](https://www.mcs.anl.gov/petsc/documentation/installation.html).